 There are many open-ended questions involving the human body and physical fitness.
 Science has provided some answers but many are still unknown.
 Always ask why, search for answers, look for the right questions to ask and look at both sides of the argument.

 Want more?
 Here is an abbreviated list from the highly recommended book “Facts and Fallacies Of Fitness” by Dr. Mel Siff:

-* People who exercise regularly live longer and more healthily than average * Isometric exercise is generally a waste of time and tends to slow you down * Slow movements tend to selectively recruit the slow twitch muscle fibres * All ballistic movements are potentially harmful * Never lock the knees completely during any standing exercise * Avoid all back exercises if your back is sore or injured * A major cause of heart disease is lack of aerobic exercise * Aerobic exercise is the most effective form of cardiovascular training * The knees should never project ahead of the toes during any exercises * It is harmful to lock the knees completely during squatting or aerobics
+* People who exercise regularly live longer and more healthily than average * Slow movements tend to selectively recruit the slow-twitch muscle fibers * All ballistic movements are potentially harmful * Never lock the knees completely during any standing exercise * Avoid all back exercises if your back is sore or injured * A major cause of heart disease is lack of aerobic exercise * Aerobic exercise is the most effective form of cardiovascular training * The knees should never project ahead of the toes during any exercises * It is harmful to lock the knees completely during squatting or aerobics

 * Strength training does not play any meaningful role in improving endurance * Heavy weight training reduces flexibility and speed * Heavy resistance training increases your blood pressure * Light weight training is always safer than heavy weight training * The weight remains the same in all free weights exercises * Strict exercises work you more effectively than cheated exercises * Muscle hypertrophy cannot be produced by few repetitions with heavy weights * Increasing strength will increase power and speed * The stomach should be pulled in during situps * It is important to ‘keep the back straight' during all exercise * Stretching and flexibility exercises are the same * Stretching always reduces the risk of injury * Ballistic stretches should never be done